 If you're travelling in Europe this summer, here are 10 things you need to know about the new 'Roam Like At Home' rules, which apply from Thursday 15 June.

-3. The new EU rules will soon apply beyond the EU.
+3. The new EU rules apply beyond the EU.
 From Thursday, 'free' roaming will apply to all 28 EU countries.
-But it'll be extended to Iceland, Liechtenstein and Norway (the three additional countries in the European Economic Area, if you like jargon) within a few weeks, if not sooner we should know the exact date shortly.
+But it will also be extended to Liechtenstein and Norway (the three additional countries in the European Economic Area, if you like jargon) thanks to an agreement between the EU and the EEA countries.